pacificclimate/pycds/docs/bookmarks.md

 - Tag `T` can tag *any* metadata history record in an item's history set.
 Therefore the elements of `St(X,T)` may occur *before* the historical support items for $X$.
 This may or may not make sense in any given context.

 It is possible to define other support sets with different criteria for what metadata history records are included, but defining the criteria so that they are consistent and make sense is harder.
 We do not offer any other definitions here.

-## Points in history

-***This discussion now appears irrelevant***

-### Ordering of updates

-***Caution***: It is tempting -- and sometimes useful -- to think of a point in history in terms of the state of a single item in a collection.
-It must be borne in mind, however, that there are many items in any given collection and so a point in history is actually a large set, not just one item.

-History advances one change at a time.
-Updates to records are essentially serial. *Is that true in all contexts, e.g., in the context of a transaction?*

-Let's consider a simplified situation: An observations collection O and a metadata collection M to which observations are linked.

-A given point P in history comprises
-- The states of items in O.
-- The states of items in M.

-At point P in history, a read query is made to the main tables (which is the only case we are considering here; main tables are the primary interface).

-Only the states of items in O and items in M determine the result of the query at point P. How they got to those states -- their past histories -- are irrelevant to the result, except in cases where modification time is part of the query.
-Let's set that case aside for the moment.

-Consider a single item o in O and the item m in M that it links to.
-The value (state) of o and of m could have been reached by two different histories, i.e., two different orderings between the most recent two updates to o and h:

-1. Update o, then update m.
-2. Update m, then update o.

-This extends to all items in O and all items in M: their joint states can be the product of many different orderings of updates.

-Upshot: Any given point in history can be reached by many different sequences of updates.

-### Subsequent points in history

-OK, so what?

-Let $P$, $Q$, and $R$ be a time-ordered sequence of points in history.
-That is, $P$ precedes $Q$ precedes $R$ in temporal order.
-Let the updates from $P \to Q$ be denoted $U_Q$, and the updates from $Q \to R$ be denoted $U_R$.

-Then at point $R$, any interleaving of updates in $U_Q$ and $U_R$ are equivalent (neglecting mod time), so long as the ordering of updates to any single item is preserved.
-In short, it doesn't matter how we got to $R$, so long as we don't reorder updates to the same item.

-This is relevant when considering what points to bookmark, and what bookmarks to choose as a rollback point.